 Normal fares applied.
 Moray residents enjoyed a 50% discount on fares with proof of residency.

-This unique event is being supported by Moray LEADER and Awards for All Scotland.
+This unique event was supported by Moray LEADER and Awards for All Scotland.

 Aims of the event

 • To celebrate the 150th anniversary of the opening of the Keith and Dufftown Railway

 • To celebrate 11 years of running as a volunteer concern

 • To draw a large number of visitors to this part of Moray for the event and to see the steam engine

 • To make local people aware of their industrial history and this (long) part of it being kept alive by a small group of volunteers

 • To act as a volunteer recruitment weekend to ensure continued conservation of the line

 • To increase our visibility in the national press by putting on a high profile event

 • To put this area of Moray into the minds of potential visitors who will follow the press coverage